huturen/http-request-mock-docs/src/readme.md

     link: /feature/faker/

   - title: Remote
-    details: Support for using remote mock data.
+    details: Support for using remote mock data, where you can dynamically modify the data returned from the remote.
     link: /feature/remote/

 copyrightText: false